darklab8/fl-darkstat/README.md

   - `darkstat.exe --stat-deals-on` with best trades
   - `darkstat.exe map web`, run very fastly map only.
   - `darkstat.exe --stat-deals-on --map-on web` # running everything completely together. darkstat and map.
 Time expensive for big mods.
+  - `darkstat.exe --stat-deals-on --stat-trade-zones-whale-on web` to see zoner whale only specific trade routes. systems are lazily hardcoded in `zoner_forbidden := map[string]int{`, check they are still relevant

 P.S.
 The tool uses lazy filesystem approach by grabbing first file with matching name.
 I did not use full paths.
 So don't have folder "DATA2" duplicating all files in same Freelancer folder